-An intuitive understanding of the causes of human suffering was expressed by Dutch painters over 400 years ago well before they could have known of the insights that gave inspiration to spiritual seekers in the East.
-The Dutch were becoming masters of what came to be called “still life” paintings and there was much more to these paintings than meets the eye.
+An intuitive understanding of the causes of human suffering was expressed by Dutch painters over 400 years ago, well before they could have known of the insights that gave inspiration to spiritual seekers in the East.
+The Dutch were becoming masters of what came to be called “still life” paintings.
+There is much more to these paintings than meets the eye.

 Why do you gaze upon the flowers that stand so beautifully before you?

 And yet through the might of the sun pass away all too fast?

 Take heed of God’s word alone, that blossoms eternally.

 What does the rest of the world become?
 Nothing!